 The Ontario bar exams consist of two open-book licensing exams: the barrister exam and the solicitor exam.
-Each exam is 7 hours long and is composed of between 220 and 240 multiple-choice questions, answered on a scantron sheet.
+Each exam is 4.5 hours long and is composed of 160 multiple-choice questions.
 The exam questions are designed to assess a candidate's competence in a variety of subject areas.
 The barrister exam is divided into sections that cover civil procedure, criminal procedure, family law, and public law, while the solicitor exam covers real estate, estate planning, and business law.
-Both exams include ethics and professional responsibility questions scattered throughout.
+Both exams include practice management and ethics and professional responsibility questions scattered throughout.

-Students who have registered to write the Ontario bar exams will receive study materials from the LSO 6 to 8 weeks before their exams.
-These materials are approximately 1600 pages in length (including both barrister and solicitor content) and they contain all the information required to pass the exams.
+Students who have registered to write the Ontario bar exams will receive study materials from the LSO six to eight weeks before their exams.
+These materials are approximately 1,600 pages in length (including both barrister and solicitor content) and they contain all the information required to pass the exams.
 Students must independently read and study this material to prepare for the exams, and many students prepare additional reference materials such as indexes and summaries.
-Students have a total of three attempts to pass each exam, and must pass both exams to be Called to the Bar in Ontario.
+Students have a total of three attempts to pass each exam during the three-year licensing term and must pass both exams to be Called to the Bar in Ontario.